savvas-leoussis/e-leave/README.md

 ### Quick Summary

-E-Leave is a leave management software that provides to employees of a company the ability to create leave requests to their perspective managers/supervisors.
+E-Leave is a leave management software that provides to employees of a company the ability to create leave requests to their respective managers/supervisors.
 It also allows administrators to process those applications and oversee the incoming leave requests.

 ### Containers